ucsb-cs16/w19/_lab/lab01.md

 cout.setf(ios::showpoint); // Always display the decimal point. cout.precision(3);         // Set the number of digits to display after the decimal point to 3
 ```
+To calculate x to the power of y, use the pow(x,y) function from the standard library.
+To do this you will need to include the header file: cmath

 <hr>

-We recommend you complete the next section after the Wed(04/12) lecture because it involves functions and passing command line arguments to main, which we have not yet covered in class.
-Consider skipping over to the step "Submit your code".
-Make sure you check in with your mentor befor leaving the labs

 Upload your files to your repo on github using github's web interface.
+(You will need to be on a csil machine and not remotely logged in to do this step)

 ### Calculate the minimum of 4 numbers